JacobCP/DaytradingSim/README.md

 # Daytrading Simulation with Python

 The simulation implements a low-risk daytrading strategy on historical stock data.
-For a high-level understanding of the strategy, see "this" article.
+For a high-level understanding of the strategy, see [this](https://www.linkedin.com/pulse/search-safe-day-trading-algorithm-jacob-ehrlichster) article.

 ### **To run the simulation yourself, you'll need historical trading data in the following format:**